Deportation is the formal removal of a foreign national from the U.S. for violating an immigration law.

 The majority of removals are carried out by air at U.S. government expense, although some removals may use a combination of air and ground transportation.
 Learn more about the removal of deported foreign nationals by air.

-Criminal aliens who have committed nonviolent crimes may be subject to Rapid REPAT.
+Criminal non-citizens who have committed nonviolent crimes may be subject to Rapid REPAT.

 If You Are Facing Deportation (Removal)

 Before completing removal proceedings, you may be able to leave the U.S. on your own, also known as voluntary departure.

 Contact a U.S. Citizenship and Immigration Services (USCIS) office near you for questions about deportation.